matijakolaric-com/django-music-publisher/docs/publishing.rst

 Music Publishing
 ****************

+.. raw:: html

+   <iframe width="704" height="396" src="https://www.youtube-nocookie.com/embed/1IQyUM-5aAM/?list=PLQ3e-DuNTFt-HjNC2jTRdmN1DZW1URvJ0" frameborder="0" allowfullscreen="1">&nbsp;</iframe>
+   <p>This playlist is a good technical introduction to music publishing, and it used Django-Music-Publisher for examples.</p>
+   <p>The videos are delivered from a cookie-less domain, which enhances your privacy, but some links in videos don't work.</p>

 Music publishing started with publishing of sheet music, and first music *performing* rights societies were formed in the mid-1800s, predating recording, telephone and radio.
 With the invention of recording techniques, *mechanical* rights became a thing and some societies decided to cover them as well, while in some countries, new organizations were formed.
 All of them are called collecting organizations, but in official CWR documentation, they are referred to as *societies*.
 The third type are *synchronization* rights, basically music used for advertising.

 Although sheet music is not in the focus any more, *composers and lyricists (writers)* still have contracts with *music publishers*.
 When a (co-)writer has a contract about a musical work with a publisher, this publisher is original publisher of the work in question.
 Usually 50% of performing and 100% of mechanical and synchronization rights are transferred to the original publishers.
 Each writer can have a different publisher, or even multiple ones, or not have one at all.